Educational Programs

 Swimming

-Seasons: Late spring, summer, early fall (dependent on water temperatures)
+Late spring, summer, early fall*

 Enjoy a swim with our qualified lifeguards to cool off after a warm and busy day of activities.
+(There is no water on site at the CEC, swimming takes place at Provincial Park beaches a 20-minute walk from the CEC).
+Subject to the availability of certified staff.

 Requirements: A swim test is required.